 Closure activities must begin no later than 45 days after approval of this plan.
 However, in accordance with Permit Sections 9.4.1, 9.4.2 and 40 CFR § 265.112(e), removing hazardous wastes, decontaminating or dismantling equipment, in accordance with an approved Closure Plan, may be conducted at any time before notification of closure.
 The records review has been completed, and the structural assessment was conducted on July 19, 2012.
 The review and structural assessment are described in Sections 5.1.1 and 5.1.2 of the Closure Plan.
 An amendment to the plan allowing for soil removal at the site and the collection of verification samples to the extent necessary to meet closure performance standards was submitted to the plan in June 2022.
-Upon approval of the original Closure Plan, if applicable, the Unit surfaces and related equipment must bewas decontaminated or dispositioned as discussed in Section 5.2.
+Upon approval of the original Closure Plan, the Unit surfaces and related equipment was decontaminated or dispositioned as discussed in Section 5.2.
 Upon approval of the amended Closure Plan, soil removal, as discussed in Section 5.3, and associated confirmation sampling will be completed.
-All closure activities must be completed within 180 days after beginning closure approval of the amended Closure Plan.
-The final submittal of the revised closure certification report must be submitted to NMED 60 days after completing closure in accordance with Permit Section 9.5 receipt of soil sample analytical data.
+All closure activities must be completed within 180 days after approval of the amended Closure Plan.
+The final submittal of the revised closure certification report must be submitted to NMED 60 days after receipt of soil sample analytical data.
 In the event, closure of the Unit cannot proceed according to schedule, the NMED must be notified in accordance with the extension request requirements in 40 CFR § 265.113(b) and comply with the applicable closure requirements in 40 CFR § 265.113(b)(1) and (2).